Gage-Technologies/gigo.dev/README.md

 - Tailscale: Tailscale's open source networking software is used to provide secure networking from `gigo-core` servers to DevSpaces provisioned in the cloud!
   - [tailscale](https://github.com/tailscale/tailscale): Secure networking made easy

+- Gitea: Gitea is the git backend that we use to persist codebases and manage their version across Gigo
+  - [gitea](https://github.com/go-gitea/gitea): Git with a cup of tea, painless self-hosting

 ---

 <div align="center">